Barracuda-marina/qtcbra/readme.md

 # QTCBRA

-Qt version of BRA"# qtcbra"
+Qt version of BRA for DCS World